 Knowing the benefits of fatty acids and what they make it easier to view them as the healthy food source they are and to include them in a healthy diet.
 Fats are necessary for optimal health, so approximately 30% of your diet should consist of fats.
-The remainder should include 40% from carbohydrates and an additional 30% from protein.
+The remainder should include 40% of carbohydrates and an additional 30% from protein.

 The best fats to eat are unsaturated fatty acids like avocados, olives, nuts, seeds, coconut oil, flaxseeds, algae, and fish.
 A single serving is typically 2 TBSP of oil (olive, coconut, flax, etc.), ¼ of a regular avocado, ¼ cup of nuts or seeds, and 3 ounces of fish or algae.
 A good rule of thumb is to include one fatty acid serving per meal or snack.
 The simple math is multiplying total calories by 30%.
 That will provide the ideal number of fat calories to consume in order to maintain a healthy body.
 This will also eliminate unnecessary blame for any weight gain or prevention of weight loss because FATS DO NOT MAKE YOU FAT!

 Monounsaturated Fats.
 (2015, October 5).
 American Heart Association.

 Polyunsaturated Fats.
 (2015, October 7).
 American Heart Association.